NerdNu/EasyRider/README.md

    with the level.
  * The maximum level, maximum significant training effort, exponential scaling, and the resulting range of horse attribute values are all configurable.
+ * Horses slowly get thirsty in proportion to horizontal distance travelled.
+   When they are completely dehydrated, they throw the rider and cannot be ridden until rehydrated by right clicking on them with a water bucket.
+ * The full dehydration distance and rehydration value of a water bucket are configurable.
  * Choice of horse database implementation.
  * Databases are backed up on restart in the `backups/` subdirectory of the plugin folder, with a date/time stamp in the filename that has a granularity